 Private organizations are eligible for funding under the RTP; however, check with state policies if you are part of such a group before applying for funding.

-The Rails to Trails Conservancy lists a variety of other funding resources on their website that can work for more than just rail-trail projects.
+he Rails to Trails Conservancy lists a variety of other funding resources on their website that can work for more than just rail-trail projects.
 Review the list here.

 In addition, our Carmanah Traffic division offers funding ideas for transportation projects involving crosswalk beacons, school zone beacons, and similar traffic safety products, which may also be a part of your trail project.
-Explore the resources here.

 By securing funds for your rail-trail project, you can feel confident that the necessary infrastructure will be in place to help make your pathway feel safe and equitable for all trail users.
 For example, park and pathway lighting is covered under the Transportation Alternatives Program, Safe Routes to School, and the Recreational Trails Program, among other funding programs.